githubapnic/network-automation-labs/lab16-ExtendingSalt/part1_modules.md

     return cli['out']['show version'][0]['version']
 </pre>

 The implementation of the `version()` function in each file depends on the platform.
-But what it stays is that the files are all registered under the `show` virtual name, and they all have the function `version()` defined.
+But what it says is that the files are all registered under the `show` virtual name, and they all have the function `version()` defined.

 That said, we can go ahead and synchronize: